aklywtx/pretraining-llms-bert-vi/README.md

 ### Real-world knowledge

-- Follows a similar approach to the Winograd Schema Challenge, but the correct and incorrect choices are spans of tokens rather than single tokens.
+- Follows a similar approach to the **Winograd Schema Challenge**, but the correct and incorrect choices are spans of tokens rather than single tokens.
 - Computes the probability of each span as the mean probability of the tokens within it.
 - The span with the higher mean probability is chosen as the model’s predicted output.